Right in the Middle of It

-Right in the Middle of It is a studio album by American country artist Chely Wright.
-The album was released January 9, 1996 on PolyGram/Mercury Records and contained 11 tracks.
-The album was co-produced by Ed Seay and Harold Shedd.
-Although critically acclaimed, the album was not successful.
-Three of its singles charted in lower-end positions on the North American country charts, which later influenced Wright to leave the label.
+Right in the Middle of It is the second album by American country artist Chely Wright.
+The album was released January 9, 1996, on PolyGram/Mercury Records, co-produced by Ed Seay and Harold Shedd.
+Although praised by AllMusic, the album was not successful.
+Three of its singles charted on the North American country charts.
+After this, Wright left the label.

 Background

-Right in the Middle of It was recorded in Nashville, Tennessee at the Music Mill and Money Pit studios.
-It was co-produced by Ed Seay and Harold Shedd.
-This was unlike her previous Polydor release entitled Woman in the Moon, which was co-produced by both Shedd and Barry Beckett.
+Following her unsuccessful first album, Woman in the Moon, Right in the Middle of It was recorded in Nashville, Tennessee, at the Music Mill and Money Pit studios.
 Right in the Middle of It contained 11 tracks of material.
-Three out of the album's eleven tracks were either written or co-written by Wright: the title track, "The Other Woman", and "Gotta Get Good at Givin' Again".
+Three songs were either written or co-written by Wright: the title track, "The Other Woman", and "Gotta Get Good at Givin' Again".
 The album's production and sound mainly consisted of a traditional country sound that included both uptempo and ballad songs.
 Charlotte Dillon of Allmusic commented that the album's production included much of "natural country twang".
 The tenth track on the recording entitled "It's Not Too Late" was co-written by American country artist Tracy Byrd.
 The sixth track "What I Learned from Loving You" was originally recorded by Lynn Anderson and was a Top 20 country single for her in 1983.

 Critical reception

-Right in the Middle of It received a positive critical response upon its initial release in January 1996.
-Charlotte Dillon of Allmusic gave Right in the Middle of It four and a half out five stars, calling it Wright's "album pick".
+Right in the Middle of It received a positive review from Charlotte Dillon of Allmusic.
+Dillon gave Right in the Middle of It four and a half out five stars, calling it Wright's "album pick".
 Dillon praised Wright for having the ability to record both ballads and have enough energy to record uptempo country numbers as well.
 Dillon also stated that many of Wright's musical influences (such as Connie Smith and Buck Owens) have shown influence on many of the album's individual tracks.
 In addition, Dillon praised Wright's musical experience, stating, "This might only be her second album, but she's had plenty of singing experience, starting with family get-togethers when she was a small child, where singalongs with fiddles and guitars were the norm.
 Before she hit her teens she had already formed a country band of her own.
 Early on Wright was exposed to music greats like Loretta Lynn, Buck Owens, Connie Smith, and Conway Twitty.
 Many of those influences can be heard in the songs on Right in the Middle of It."